AlexJReid/blog/content/posts/druid-cdc/index.md

 ```

 The equivalent Druid SQL is `SELECT SUM("count") FROM datasource`.
 A `WHERE` clause could be added to filter by any defined dimension.
 This could be used to only show the count relating to a given customer, as well as the collective value.
 Other Druid queries are of course possible, for instance splitting by dimensions such as `country` and only showing the `topN` dimensions.

-As noted previously, adding a `__time` interval allows for temporal queries, enabling Druid to answer questions like _what was the count for this customer during July 2022?_

 This approach will get slower with a large number of events.
 In the next section rollups are discussed.
 This is similar to using snapshots with event sourced systems: rather than replaying every event, start from an _opening balance_ as the initial value of the sum.